 Closing a Chapter, Opening a New One

-If you’re at the end of your high school journey, you’re in some of the most formative years of your life, and yes—that is good reason for caution and concern.
-Choices you make now will probably stick around for a while and change is coming one way or another.
+If you’re at the end of your high school journey, you’re in the midst of some of the most formative years of your life, and yes, that is good reason for caution and concern.
+The choices that you make now will have lasting effects.

 You’ve got this!

-If you’d like to talk to someone about your concerns about college or talk to a student at Patrick Henry College, feel free to call the office of admissions here at 888.338.1776 or email them at firstname.lastname@example.org.
+If you’d like to share your concerns of the college selection process with a college representative or current student at Patrick Henry College, feel free to call the office of admissions here at 540.338.1776 or email them at firstname.lastname@example.org.
 You can also click here to find more about PHC’s high-school resource guide!

 Learn how PHC stands apart from other Christian liberal arts programs.